Chat with us, powered by LiveChat

 def fetch(url):

-return session.get(url, timeout=(5, 30))
+r = session.get(url, timeout=(5, 30)) # (connect, read)

 if __name__ == "__main__":